damienaicheh/azure-devops-bundletool/OVERVIEW.md

   inputs:
     username: 'githubUsername' # Optional but RECOMMANDED
     personalAccessToken: '$(githubPersonnalAccessToken)' # Optional but RECOMMANDED
+    ignorSslError: 'ignorSslError' # Optional set it to true only if you have ssl error
+    curlIsSilent: 'curlIsSilent' # Optional false by default, set it to true if you want curl to log info
 ```

 The Github credentials are used to only read the bundletool public repository.
 If you don't specify it you will be limited by the [defaults rate limits of the Github API](https://developer.github.com/v3/#rate-limiting).
 If the limit is reached then the task will obviously failed.